 And the take-away from that is that you shouldn’t give up too soon…

 Our free, monthly, live, online seminar for November explores Hybrid Management and the core competencies required for effective Hybrid working.
 It takes place at 1pm UK time on the 16th of November.

 The session is free, but there are only 50 places available, so registration is essential.

 Habits are powerful things.
 We can get so used to doing things that we basically automate them.
 When this happens it is known as automaticity.
 Some product designers use their knowledge of habit loops to create fairly addictive products to increase engagement with them.
 An example of this is the Hook model of behavior design.

 You might also find this podcast on behavior change interesting.

 The World of Work Project View

-We think that there’s little benefit in thinking about how long it will take to form a new habit, beyond thinking that it will not be quick and that it will take some dedication.
+We think that there’s little benefit in thinking about how long it will take to form a new habit.
+All we need to know is it may not be quick and that it will take some dedication.
 If the difference between 66 and 21 days puts someone off trying to form a new habit, then there are potentially different things they should be looking to address.